 - Comprehensive Insurance.
 This helps cover costs that collision insurance doesn’t.
 Comprehensive insurance can be useful if a car is stolen, ruined in a fire or damaged by an animal.

 Some car insurance plans offer wide-ranging add-ons, including rental cars, personal injury protection, flood damage and theft.
 Other auto insurance policies may only cover damages you inflicted on the other party involved.
-If you aren’t sure about the details of your policy, ask your Farm Bureau agent to walk you through the fine print so you can learn the facts about your insurance coverage.
+If you aren’t sure about the details of your policy, ask your Farm Bureau agent to walk you through the fine print so you understand your particular coverage.

 If you have homeowners insurance, don’t assume that your heirloom jewelry carries the same protection as your couch.
 Limitations may apply, especially to high-value items.
-Things that you consider part of your home may not actually be covered, such as a detached property, jewelry or collectibles.
-Even circumstances like mold or a backed-up sewer might not be covered.
+And in fact, things that you consider part of your home may not actually be covered, such as a detached property, jewelry or collectibles.
+Even circumstances like mold or a flood might not be covered.
 Your Farm Bureau agent will be able to discuss the details of what’s covered — and what’s not — under your homeowners policy.

-Not so fast.
 Your typical homeowners policy will protect you if your home is damaged, but it won’t cover your home-based business completely.
 What if someone is injured on your property?
 What if you use your car for your business?
 What if you’re traveling for work?
-If you have a home-based business, you’ll need to look into small business insurance to ensure you’re adequately covered.
+If you have a home-based business, you’ll need to consider these common small business insurance myths to ensure you’re adequately covered.